Who We Are

 She is a longstanding member of the Society for Participatory Medicine educating both patients and healthcare professionals how to implement this mindset into their practices.
 Proud member of The Walking Gallery, she speaks across the country on the importance of patient-centered care.
 She has presented at numerous prestigious health conferences such as Health Datapalooza, ONC National Health IT Consumer Summit, Medstartr Momentum, Health 2.0 NYC, and ePharma.

-Carlene Harrison, affectionately called Carly is Chief Research Officer & Co-Host of LupusChat.
-In her role as Chief Research Officer, Carlene is responsible for the development, oversight, and implementation of all research related initiatives.
-Carlene also assists with the administration and management of LupusChat’s daily activities.
+Carly Harrison is Chief Research & Innovation Officer & Co-Host of LupusChat.
+In her role as Chief Research Officer, Carly is responsible for the development, oversight, and implementation of all research related initiatives.
+Carly also assists with the administration and management of LupusChat’s daily activities.
 She strives to continue educating others about Lupus and breaking down barriers within the healthcare system to enhance patient representation and drive policy change.

 When not advocating for patients, Carly enjoys playing piano, reading novels and scientific journals, practicing yoga and spending time with family and friends.